pointfreeco/swift-snapshot-testing/README.md

 This concept (and more) are explored thoroughly in a series of episodes on [Point-Free](https://www.pointfree.co), a video series exploring functional programming and Swift hosted by [Brandon Williams](https://github.com/mbrandonw) and [Stephen Celis](https://github.com/stephencelis).

-Witness-oriented programming was explored in the following episodes:
+Witness-oriented programming and the design of this library was explored in the following [Point-Free](https://www.pointfree.co) episodes:

   - [Episode 33](https://www.pointfree.co/episodes/ep33-protocol-witnesses-part-1): Protocol Witnesses: Part 1
   - [Episode 34](https://www.pointfree.co/episodes/ep34-protocol-witnesses-part-1): Protocol Witnesses: Part 2